Grading, Report Cards & Testing

 These grades are averaged together to arrive at a grade point average.
 Students receiving grades of 3.0 and above are placed on the Honor Roll.

-Expect to see six report cards throughout the year, issued one week after the end of each Marking Period.
+Expect to see FOUR report cards throughout the year, issued one week after the end of each Marking Period.
 Report cards are mailed home one week after the marking period ends.

-Please be aware that marking period grades are used to formulate the semester grade.
-You will see your child's semester grades on the third report card of each semester.
+Please be aware that this year, marking period grades are the semester grade as students will only have one graded marking period for each class each semester.
 Semester grades are extremely important because they are placed on the student's transcript.

 Students are given assessments with enough regularity that testing does not cause stress in most students.
 If your child expresses anxiety over tests, please talk to his or her teacher.